Four Ways We Can Respond To Those Who Offer Help

 The second pattern I noticed was the group of people who accepted my help but were fairly apathetic about me helping them.
 When I offered to help, they looked at me like a deer in the headlights.
 They said yes without much emotion or excitement, and I quickly forgot about them.

 The third pattern I noticed were the people who accepted and embraced my offer to serve them.
 The more I helped them, the more excited they were to receive.
 They expressed their gratitude and were happy for the help.
 The more excited they got, the more I wanted to serve them.
-Their response and my immediate impact in making their lives better were energizing.
+Their response and my immediate impact in making their lives better energized me.
 These were positive & memorable moments, unlike my experience of those who resisted.

 Wrapping It Up